 Pearls and Other Issues

-It is important to examine men for suspected urogenital abnormalities when the couple is diagnosed with fertility problems and particularly when they have an abnormal semen analysis.
+It is important to examine men for suspected urogenital abnormalities when the couple is diagnosed with fertility problems and particularly when there is an abnormal semen analysis.

 A hormonal screening (testosterone, FSH, TSH LH, and prolactin) is necessary whenever an abnormal semen analysis is present in a male infertility patient.

-A minimum of two semen analyses is recommended before making any conclusions regarding male infertility.
+A minimum of two semen analyses is recommended before making any conclusions regarding male infertility or semen/sperm quality.

 It is imperative that both partners be examined to properly identify all the causes and contributing factors of their infertility.

 Men with normal hormonal levels (or isolated FSH elevation) together with very low sperm concentrations (less than 5 million/mL) should be checked for Y chromosomal defects.

 Bilateral absence of the vas on clinical examination suggests a cystic fibrosis transmembrane conductance regulator (CTFR) gene mutation, especially if associated with a positive family history.